AltimateAI/vscode-dbt-power-user/media/generate_models.md

-You can convert existing SQL to a dbt model or generate a new dbt model from source files
+#### Start by generating a new dbt model from source files or you can convert existing SQL to a dbt model

-//TODO - sql to refs gif exporting

 ![Generate a model from your source definition](./images/generate-model-from-source.gif)

+!
+TODO - add gif for SQL to dbt model

-You can select a file name template and prefix in the settings.
+#### Note: You can configure a file name template and prefix in the extension settings